 Identifying all stakeholders

-Since stakeholders have influence on the project, all stakeholders should be identified and studied strictly before starting the design.
-This can be done by a business analyst or an architect.
+Since stakeholders influence the project, all stakeholders should be identified and studied strictly before starting the design.
+It can be done by a business analyst or an architect.
 Information about stakeholders should be used by the project manager at the business analysis stage, during the creation of the architecture, and also when implementing the designed solution.

-It is very important not only to identify stakeholders but also to find ways to influence them, so that later it is easier to come to an agreement on various issues.
+It is very important not only to identify stakeholders but also to find ways to influence them so that later it is easier to agree on various issues.

-Communication is the main tool used to influence stakeholders.
+Communication is the primary tool used to influence stakeholders.
 It should always be used first.
 In particular, it allows you to determine their motivation for acting a certain way.

 Any stakeholder analysis begins with identifying all the stakeholders of the project.
 It will be useful to use the technique of brainstorming.
 The following questions can help identify stakeholders: